SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 from inherent flaws: they are often centralized, opaque, and yield-free for holders.

 USDN aims to solve this problem by operating a fully decentralized structured product.
-Its architecture eliminates dependencies on centralized exchanges (CEXs) or custodial intermediaries.
+Its architecture eliminates dependencies on centralized exchanges (CEXs) and custodial intermediaries.
 Instead, users need to provide a predefined asset in order to mint USDN or open long leveraged positions.
 This asset can indirectly bring incentives to users and be able to use financial products.
 The first deployment of this protocol uses the wrapped staked ETH (wstETH) from #cite(<lido-wsteth>, form: "prose") as underlying asset.